-Ohm’s law explains the relationship between voltage and current in resistors.
+Ohm’s law explains the relationship between voltage and the current flowing through resistors.

-The statement says: The current flowing through any resistor is directly proportional to the voltage applied across its ends.
+The statement says: The current flowing through any resistor is directly proportional to the voltage applied to its ends.

 R = Resistance